-Boarding students & Boarding fee concessions
+Boarding students and Boarding fee concessions

 Only schools accredited to enrol boarding students, and eligible for funding for boarding, should complete this section.